M888-kdm/Building-Energy-Prediction/README.md

 - `main.py` which contains the main script that executes all the notebooks
 - `deploy.py` contains the code that will pick the best model obtained after training and deploy it to Azure Machine Learning for Online Inference

+#### Parameters

+Some parameters that we used during EDA and Feature Engineering are defined in the `settings/params.py` file.

 #### Running Tests

 Run the tests to ensure everything is working correctly: